iVantage/Contribution-Guidelines/README.md

 - fix - Correcting broken functionality
 - style - Cleaning up style, e.g. linting or appeasing jscs
 - docs - Making edits to the documentation
+- refactor - Just like it used to be but better
 - admin - This commit type is reserved for `svn` repos and should be used for actions such as deleting branches that have been fully reintegrated.
 Don't use `admin` if you are making source code changes.